Opel Insignia: First generation (G09; 2008)

-The Insignia was the first car to debut redesigned badges for both the Opel and Vauxhall brands.
-For Vauxhall, it was the first car to dispense with the characteristic "V" grille that has adorned Vauxhall models since 1994, which differentiated them from the otherwise identical Opel models.
+The Insignia also marked the debut of redesigned badges for both the Opel and Vauxhall brands.
+For Vauxhall, it was the first car to dispense with the characteristic "V" grille that has adorned Vauxhall models since 1994, which had helped differentiate them from the otherwise identical Opel models.

 The Insignia was also the first Opel to debut many new and improved safety features, including: